 Fodor's Expert Review Birmingham Back to Backs

 Of the 20,000 courtyards of back-to-back houses (houses that quite literally back onto each other) built in the 19th century for the city’s expanding working-class population, this is the only survivor.
-Three houses tell the stories of families (a clock maker, locksmith, and glass-eye maker were among the residents) who lived in these charming properties, which were rescued from decay by the National Trust and opened as a heritage site.
+Three houses tell the stories of families (a clock-maker, locksmith, and glass-eye maker were among the residents) who lived in these charming properties, which were rescued from decay by the National Trust and opened as a heritage site.
 Each of the properties is decorated for a different period in the courtyard’s history, from the outdoor privies to the long johns hanging over the bedstead.
-Admission is by timed ticket.
-Allow one hour for the tour and be prepared for steep stairs; ground-floor tours are available for those with limited mobility.
+Admission is by guided tour only, which must be booked in advance.
+Allow at least one hour for the tour and be prepared for steep stairs; ground-floor tours are available for those with limited mobility.